overvis/overvis-docs/overvis-connect/ext000a-device-reboot.md

 ## `0014` Reboot Device on Disconnect

 Reboot request at the end of the communication session with the application.
 Does not cause an immediate reboot, but only changes the connection state.
-If disconnected (or disconnected), the device should restart.
+If disconnected (or connection is lost), the device should restart.

 ### Request